learnlatex/learnlatex.github.io/en/more-04.md

 ## Document titles

-LaTeX offers some logical mark-up for the title of documents: three commands to set up 'meta-data' and one to use it.
+LaTeX offers some logical markup for the title of documents: three commands to set up 'meta-data' and one to use it.

 ```latex